Tecumseh Step Test

 Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
 In the analysis, we need to bear in mind the factors that may influence the results.

-The objective of this test is to monitor the development of the athlete's cardiorespiratory fitness.
+This test aims to monitor the development of the athlete's cardiorespiratory fitness.